 DISPLACEMENT (*V) refers to motion of distal fragment perpendicular to the long (diaphyseal, spinal) axis; i.e. distal fragment moved (medial, lateral, anterior, posterior) without also angulating long axis

-DISTRACTION: ‘distracted xyz mm longitudinally” means increased gap between fragments (osteoblasts don’t like distance challenges)
+DISTRACTION: ‘distracted xxx mm longitudinally” means increased gap between fragments (osteoblasts don’t like distance challenges)

 IMPACTED, OVERRIDING, TELESCOPED implies compaction or shortening (usually of a long bone) along that same longitudinal axis

 ROTATION (*W) is motion around the long axis, i.e. spinning in the axial plane like the Equator over 24 hrs (imagine a dowel passed through a paper towel tube).
-This usually needs reduction for best functional outcome.
-Remember to get BOTH ENDS of a long bone on ONE view eventually and every so often during healing (mostly a problem in tall adults, femur or tibia)
+This usually needs reduction for best functional outcome, child or adult.
+Remember to get BOTH ENDS of a long bone on ONE view eventually and every so often during healing (mostly a problem in tall adults, femur or tibia-fibula)

 SUBLUXATION (*X) and DISLOCATION (*Y) are descriptors for ARTICULAR SURFACE relationships, not fracture fragments.
 SUBLUXATION is partial loss of articular contact of apposed bones; DISLOCATION is total loss of articular surfaces contact.
 “One View Is No View”; a seemingly normal articulation may be totally dislocated on a second view.
 Describe and measure directions of distal articular surface’s change relative to the proximal articular surface.
 Surfaces may change relationships as non-osseous restraints (tendon, ligament, soft tissues, etc.) fail.